| | |

 • Row 2 (WS): Work in rib as established to last st, K1 (edge).

-• Keeping the front edge st in garter st and rem sts in rib as established, work until rib measures the same length as the back-piece rib (2.5 inches), end with a WS row as the last row you work.
+• Keeping the front edge st in garter st and rem sts in rib as established, work until rib measures the same length as the back-piece rib (2.5 inches), and end with a WS row as the last row you work.

 • Row 1 (RS): K1, work in rib as established over the next 10 sts, pm, K to end of row.